undef1nd/self-replicating-repository/README.md

 CLIENT_SECRET=your_github_client_secret
 APP_SECRET=your_app_secret_id
 ```
-5. Click on Open app in Heroku dashboard to check that you can successfully fork the repository.
+5. Click on **Open app** in the top right corner of Heroku dashboard to check that you can successfully fork the repository.
+Congratulations!